Last updated: 2026-June-11

 On my system I'm getting the following output:

-provider[SUN] = SUN (DSA key/parameter generation; DSA signing; SHA-1, MD5 digests; SecureRandom; X.509 certificates; PKCS12, JKS & DKS keystores; PKIX CertPathValidator; PKIX CertPathBuilder; LDAP, Collection CertStores, JavaPolicy Policy; JavaLoginConfig Configuration) provider[SunRsaSign] = Sun RSA signature provider provider[SunEC] = Sun Elliptic Curve provider (EC, ECDSA, ECDH) provider[SunJSSE] = Sun JSSE provider(PKCS12, SunX509/PKIX key/trust factories, SSLv3/TLSv1/TLSv1.1/TLSv1.2/TLSv1.3/DTLSv1.0/DTLSv1.2) provider[SunJCE] = SunJCE Provider (implements RSA, DES, Triple DES, AES, Blowfish, ARCFOUR, RC2, PBE, Diffie-Hellman, HMAC, ChaCha20) provider[SunJGSS] = Sun (Kerberos v5, SPNEGO) provider[SunSASL] = Sun SASL provider(implements client mechanisms for: DIGEST-MD5, EXTERNAL, PLAIN, CRAM-MD5, NTLM; server mechanisms for: DIGEST-MD5, CRAM-MD5, NTLM) provider[XMLDSig] = XMLDSig (DOM XMLSignatureFactory; DOM KeyInfoFactory; C14N 1.0, C14N 1.1, Exclusive C14N, Base64, Enveloped, XPath, XPath2, XSLT TransformServices) provider[SunPCSC] = Sun PC/SC provider provider[JdkLDAP] = JdkLDAP Provider (implements LDAP CertStore) provider[JdkSASL] = JDK SASL provider(implements client and server mechanisms for GSSAPI) provider[SunMSCAPI] = Sun's Microsoft Crypto API provider provider[SunPKCS11] = Unconfigured and unusable PKCS11 provider provider[Christofs Crypto Lib] = A pkcs12 KeyStore implementation which supports shared passwords.
+provider[SUN] = SUN (DSA key/parameter generation; DSA signing; SHA-1, MD5 digests; SecureRandom; X.509 certificates; PKCS12, JKS & DKS keystores; PKIX CertPathValidator; PKIX CertPathBuilder; LDAP, Collection CertStores, JavaPolicy Policy; JavaLoginConfig Configuration) provider[SunRsaSign] = Sun RSA signature provider provider[SunEC] = Sun Elliptic Curve provider provider[SunJSSE] = Sun JSSE provider(PKCS12, SunX509/PKIX key/trust factories, SSLv3/TLSv1/TLSv1.1/TLSv1.2/TLSv1.3/DTLSv1.0/DTLSv1.2) provider[SunJCE] = SunJCE Provider (implements RSA, DES, Triple DES, AES, Blowfish, ARCFOUR, RC2, PBE, Diffie-Hellman, HMAC, ChaCha20, DHKEM, ML-KEM, and HKDF) provider[SunJGSS] = Sun (Kerberos v5, SPNEGO) provider[SunSASL] = Sun SASL provider(implements client mechanisms for: DIGEST-MD5, EXTERNAL, PLAIN, CRAM-MD5, NTLM; server mechanisms for: DIGEST-MD5, CRAM-MD5, NTLM) provider[XMLDSig] = XMLDSig (DOM XMLSignatureFactory; DOM KeyInfoFactory; C14N 1.0, C14N 1.1, Exclusive C14N, Base64, Enveloped, XPath, XPath2, XSLT TransformServices) provider[SunPCSC] = Sun PC/SC provider provider[JdkLDAP] = JdkLDAP Provider (implements LDAP CertStore) provider[JdkSASL] = JDK SASL provider(implements client and server mechanisms for GSSAPI) provider[SunMSCAPI] = Sun's Microsoft Crypto API provider provider[SunPKCS11] = Unconfigured and unusable PKCS11 provider provider[Christofs Crypto Lib] = A pkcs12 KeyStore implementation which supports shared passwords.

 As can be seen the recently installed provider is the least significant one.
 The next statement requests the desired keystore engine: